octaleadsprivatelimited-cloud/vl-cooltech/DEPLOYMENT.md

 1. Purchase domain (if not already owned)
 2. Configure DNS settings:
    - A record: Point to hosting platform IP
-   - CNAME: www.appliancecares.in → appliancecares.in
+   - CNAME: www.vlcooltech.in → vlcooltech.in
 3. Add SSL certificate (usually automatic)

 ### DNS Settings